evhub/coconut/HELP.md

 ```
 _One note of warning here: be careful not to leave a blank line when substituting in your methods, or the interpreter will cut off the code for the `vector` there.
 This isn't a problem in normal Coconut code, only here because we're copy-and-pasting into the command line._

 Copy, paste!
-If everything is working, I'd recommend going back to playing around with `vector_field` [applications](#applications) using our new methods.
+If everything is working, you can try going back to playing around with `vector_field` [applications](#applications) using our new methods.

 ## Filling in the Gaps

 And with that, this tutorial is out of case studies—but that doesn't mean Coconut is out of features!
-In this last section, we'll touch on three of the most important features of Coconut that we managed to miss in our case studies: lazy lists, function composition, and implicit partials.
+In this last section, we'll touch on some of the other useful features of Coconut that we managed to miss in the case studies.

 ### Lazy Lists